-Signatories' purpose, investment beliefs, strategy, and culture enable stewardship that creates long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society.
+PRINCIPLE 1 Signatories' purpose, investment beliefs, strategy, and culture enable stewardship that creates long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society.

 Polunin Capital Partners Limited ('PCPL', 'the Firm', or 'Polunin Capital Partners') manages assets for a range of institutional clients including pension funds, endowments and commingled investment funds.
-The Firm only invests in Emerging Market and Frontier Market equity securities.
-Investments in UK and European equity securities (which derive the majority of their revenues from, or have significant investments in, Emerging or Frontier Markets) form a small part of the Firm's investment universe.
+Throughout the year the Firm was only investing in Emerging Market and Frontier Market equity securities.
+Investments in UK and European equity securities (which derive the majority of their revenues from, or have significant investments in, Emerging or Frontier Markets) formed a small part of the Firm's investment universe.